adiyaan010205/Price-Pulse/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

-### Development Guidelines
-- Follow PEP 8 for Python code
-- Use ESLint for JavaScript code
-- Write unit tests for new features
-- Update documentation for API changes

-## 🙏 Acknowledgments

-- FastAPI team for the excellent web framework
-- Scrapy developers for robust scraping capabilities
-- React and Tailwind CSS communities
-- PostgreSQL for reliable data storage

----

 **Built with ❤️ by Mohammed Adiyaan R**
 *Powered by FastAPI ⚡ React ⚛️ and Scrapy 🕷️*